sctskw/movieman/README.md

 - Search Page Not Remembering Favorites [#2](../../issues/2):
     - Currently, the search page does not show you if you have already favorited a movie.
 This feature will be added in a future release.

+- Minification of Static Files [#3](../../issues/3):
+    - Currently, the Javascript and CSS Stylesheets are not minimized for debugging purposes